 Stand on your skateboard – Transcript

-Today I’m going to teach you how to stand on, and get off your skateboard.
+Today I’m going to teach you how to stand on your skateboard, and get off it again.
 We’re not rolling along just yet, we’re covering the absolute basics of skateboarding first so we don’t have any accidents when we start rolling along.

 This is our skateboard.
-Now, the first rule of skate school is to put your feet on the bolts, here and here.
+Now, the first rule of skate school is to put your feet on the bolts.
 Foot position is the most important aspect of riding your skateboard safely, and learning tricks.

-Find somewhere safe where you can practice the steps I’m about to show you, somewhere the board isn’t going to roll about all over the place, like carpet or grass.
+Find somewhere safe where you can practice the steps I’m about to show you, somewhere the skateboard isn’t going to roll about all over the place, like carpet or grass.
 We start in our push position, we should have learnt this in the previous video about your stance.
-There’s four steps you’ll need to learn to safely get on and off your skateboard
+There’s four steps you’ll need to learn to safely get on and off your skateboard.

 The first is to put your back foot on the bolts.
 Remember the first rule of skate school.
-Put your feet on the bolts.
-This position is an in-between step and we shouldn’t stay in this position too long, as we are not too stable in it.
+Stand on the bolts.
+This position is an in-between step, I call it the T stance, because your feet make the shape of an upside down capital T. We shouldn’t stay in this position too long, as we are not too stable in it.

 Lastly off comes the front foot.
 We are now back in our push stance.